georgealexakis/camera-calibrator/README.md

 Camera Calibrator is a tiny Python script that performs geometric camera calibration.
 It uses the default web-camera of the computer.
 The basic usage is for experimental purposes and it can display the computed parameters.
 Numpy and OpenCV are used for the developement.

+## Permissions

+Change the permissions of the python file with the command below:

+`$ chmod +x camera-calibrator.py`

 ## Menu Options

 * 99 - 'c': Calibration points capturing process is on/off.